jxh053188/jxh053188/README.md

-- 👋 Hi, I’m @jxh053188
+- 👋 Hi, I’m Jarred Harkness, your friendly junior Java and Web developer.
-- 👀 I’m interested in finding work as a mobile of web developer.
+- 👀 I’m interested in finding work as a developer.
+I am eagar to learn and improve my abilities.
-- 🌱 I’m currently learning Koltin and more about web development frameworks.
+- 🌱 I’m currently learning Koltin and more about various web development frameworks like React and JQuery.
 - 💞️ I’m looking to collaborate on anything!
-Let's work together.
+Let's work together!
 - 📫 Email me at jarred.harkness@gmail.com

 <!---